 Interpreting the Heat Map

-- The y-axis: The yield of the high yield market, or a portfolio pursuing the Polen Credit Opportunistic High Yield strategy, at the time of investment.
+- The y-axis: The yield of the high yield market, or a typical Polen Credit portfolio.
 The yield serves as the expected return of either the high yield market or such portfolio assuming no default losses.

 - The x-axis: The Default Rate Percentage.
-The Default Rate Percentage represents the annual percentage of the high yield market, or a portfolio pursuing the Polen Credit Opportunistic High Yield strategy, that defaults annually.
+The Default Rate Percentage represents the annual percentage of the high yield market, or a portfolio pursuing a typical Polen Credit strategy, that defaults annually.
 Over the short term, both the high yield market, and the portfolio, can be influenced by external factors.
-However, over the long term, Polen Credit has observed that company fundamentals are a more important determinant of performance.
-Therefore, Polen Credit believes that getting the credit story correct among higher-yielding opportunities, thereby minimizing default losses, provides the portfolio with the opportunity to outperform the broader high yield market.
+However, over the long term, we have observed that company fundamentals are a more important determinant of performance.
+Therefore, we believe that getting the credit story correct among higher-yielding opportunities, thereby minimizing default losses, provides the portfolio with the opportunity to outperform the broader high yield market.